sst/guide/_chapters/handle-api-gateway-cors-errors.md

         Ref: 'ApiGatewayRestApi'
 ```

 The above might look a little intimidating.
-It's a CloudFormation resource and its syntax tends to be fairly verbose.
+It's a CloudFormation resource and their syntax tends to be fairly verbose.
 But the details here aren't too important.
 We are adding the CORS headers to the `ApiGatewayRestApi` resource in our app.
 The `GatewayResponseDefault4XX` is for 4xx errors, while `GatewayResponseDefault5XX` is for 5xx errors.

 This means that for 4xx and 5xx errors, we'll be returning the CORS headers.